 This stew is a delicately flavor stew with a hint of sweetness from the fennel.
 Many fish stews are tomato based, but while this stew has tomatoes they are not the primary flavor.

 Fish cooks very quickly, so it isn’t really necessary to pressure cook fish.
 In this recipe the fish, even if frozen, is added at the end after pressure cooking and will cook in just a few minutes.

-The advantage to using the Instant Pot in this recipe is in cooking the broth and vegetables at high pressure.
-Pressure cooking allows the broth to develop a rich, deep flavor with just a few minutes of cooking.
+The advantage of using the Instant Pot in this recipe is cooking the broth and vegetables at high pressure.
+Pressure cooking allows the broth to develop a rich, deep flavor in just a few minutes.

 Why You Will Love this Fish Stew

 - Eating fish is healthy, and this is a great way to add some seafood to your meals.

 - This is a great stew for a meatless meal during Lent.